 This is the central question behind my Woodrow Wilson Fellowship research and the driving force behind my general philosophy.
-I believe that magic happens where inspiration meets explanation and the bigger the questions, the better the answers.
+I believe that magic happens where inspiration meets explanation.
+The bigger the questions, the better the answers.

 Oil is quickly becoming my favorite painting medium.
 There are a few examples of that here, alongside gouache, watercolor, and acrylic.

 But somehow forget how to prance.

 Peter Seeger was the best ballerina I ever saw I whisper

 But the wide-eyed horses just

 Turn, turn, turn.

 The following poem received a national American Voices Award and regional Gold Key Award in the Scholastic Art and Writing Awards.
 It was published in the 2014 edition of Scholastic’s National Catalog and Best Teen Writing.

 The poem is a dialogue between an optimist (read by A) and a realist (read by B).